Leonardo's fighting vehicle: Design

-From one of Leonardo da Vinci’s letters, addressed to Ludovico Sforza, the Duke of Milan written around 1482, part of da Vinci’s Codex Atlanticus:
+From one of Leonardo da Vinci's letters, addressed to Ludovico Sforza, the Duke of Milan written around 1482, part of Leonardo's Codex Atlanticus:

 I will make protected wagons, reliable and impregnable, which, piercing the enemy's ranks with the fire of their artillery, will destroy him, no matter how great the number of his soldiers.
 The infantry can follow the tanks without suffering great losses and without encountering any resistance.

 Design in depth

 The concept was designed while Leonardo da Vinci was under the patronage of Ludovico Sforza in 1487.
-Sometimes described as a prototype of modern tanks, Leonardo's armored vehicle represented a conical cover inspired by a turtle's shell.
+Sometimes described as a prototype of modern tanks, Leonardo's armoured vehicle represented a conical cover inspired by a turtle's shell.
 The covering was to be made of wood and reinforced with metal plates.
 Slanting angles would deflect enemy fire, similar to sloped armour today.
 The machine would be powered by two large cranks operated internally by four strong men and equipped with an array of light cannons, placed around the perimeter.